thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/autogen.md

             value: skip
       validate:
         failureAction: Enforce
-        message: "CPU and memory resource requests and limits are required."
+        message: 'CPU and memory resource requests and limits are required.'
         pattern:
           spec:
             containers:
               - resources:
                   requests:
-                    memory: "?*"
+                    memory: '?*'
-                    cpu: "?*"
+                    cpu: '?*'
                   limits:
-                    memory: "?*"
+                    memory: '?*'
 ```

 The result will have the same effect as the first snippet which uses an `exclude` block and have the benefit of auto-generation coverage.